0xSero/partisia-docs/docs/node-operations/run-a-baker-node.md

 ### Stop your reader node

-Change the directory to the folder where you have your `docker-compose.yml` file:
+Change to the directory of `docker-compose.yml`:

 ```shell
 cd ~/pbc